yidiq7/MLGeometry/README.md

 ## Recent Changes

-The backend of MLGeometry has been switched to 'JAX' from 'Tensorflow' due to the flexibility `JAX` provides and the current trend in the ML community.
+The backend of MLGeometry has been switched to `JAX` from `Tensorflow` due to the flexibility `JAX` provides and the current trend in the ML community.
 If you prefer the older version, please check the 'Using and Older Version' section below.

 ## Installation